Yes, he really does descend from Charlemagne to the French Capetians, William the Conqueror, and the Plantagenets.

 Does his second marriage mean Adele died before Geoffrey’s second marriage, or did he divorce her?
 Let’s say she died.

-They are not famous either, so they don’t have their own post at this website.
+They are not famous either, so they don’t have their own post at this website (too much work needed to write separate biography).
 Here are the basics:

 He was born about 922.
 Duke of Brittany, he was nicknamed le Tort (in modern French, that means “the Wrong” or “Culpable”).
 He was the son of Judicael Berengar, Count of Rennes, by his wife Gerberge.